PRIVACY NOTICE – SERVICE USERS

 7. How to access your personal information

-You have the right to see all electronic and paper information held about you, free of charge for up to 7 years.
-If you would like to access your records, you will need to complete a Subject Access Request (SAR) Form.
-You would then need to write to the Data Protection Officer.
-We will provide this information to you within 1 month of us receiving your request.
+Under the Data Protection Act 2018, you have the right to see all electronic and paper information held about you, free of charge If you would like to access your records, you will need to complete a Subject Access Request (SAR) Form and return it to the Data Protection Officer.
+We will respond to you within 1 month of us receiving your request.

 To request a Subject Access Request Form you can contact us by: